plone/training/mastering_plone/testing.rst

     Usually, you create three layers on your own, an integration layer, a functional layer and an acceptance test layer.
 If you were to test code that uses the Solr search engine, you'd use another layer that starts and stops solr between tests.
 But most of the time you just use the default layers you copied from somewhere or that mr.bob gave you.

-    By convention, layers are defined in a module :py:mod:`testing` in your module root, ie :py:mod:`my.code.testing`.
+    By convention, layers are defined in a module :mod:`testing` in your module root, ie :mod:`my.code.testing`.
 Your test classes should be in a folder named :file:`tests`

 Getting started
 ~~~~~~~~~~~~~~~